Overwhelmed by Health Advice? Focus on These Four Essentials.

 From here, I was able to start filtering out the activities and routines that weren’t worth my time and identifying the ones that were.

-Over time, I identified the worthwhile activities that move the needle in one’s health.
-I am now sharing them in a central location to help you stop wasting your time wading through the overwhelming amount of information like I once did.
+Now I want to share them in one central location to help you stop wasting your time wading through the overwhelming amount of information like I once did.

 This way, you can focus on the right needle-moving activities so you can get the absolute most out of your health without all the fluff.